Blockstream/docs/docs/green/troubleshooting-advanced/transaction-history.md

 parent: TROUBLESHOOTING AND ADVANCED FEATURES
 grand_parent: Green Wallet
 ---
-# Understand and Using Transaction History Data
+# Understanding and Using Transaction History Data

 After you log in to your wallet, the default page displayed will include a list of your wallet's transaction activity, directly below the send and receive buttons.
 This displays, in order from newest to oldest, a history of all transactions that have entered and left your wallet.